 Two different thread types are typically found on 3/4″ drip equipment.
 Hose threads are the type of threads found on garden faucets and garden hoses.
 The female side will have a soft hose washer in it to seal the connection.
 Typically they also have a swivel device on the female side, but not always.
 Pipe threads are the type of threads found on standard pipes.
 It’s really confusing, unfortunately, and it is not easy for someone without experience to just look at the threads and tell them apart!

 How to identify hose threads: If there is a washer inside a 3/4″ female fitting that is a pretty good sign it is a hose thread.
 (Although there are some specialty fittings that use washers and have pipe threads.
 For example; sink water supply hoses.)
 When looking at male threads, hose threads have threads that are slightly larger and are farther apart from each other.
-There also tend to be a smaller number of threads when hose threads are used and the threaded section of the fitting tends to be shorter.
+There also tends to be a smaller number of threads when hose threads are used and the threaded section of the fitting tends to be shorter.
 (See photo below.)
 If you look at male pipe threads you will notice there is a slight taper to the threaded area, the end has a slightly smaller diameter than the back (look real close at the male threads on the left side in the photo below, you can see the diameter increases slightly as you move toward the right.)
 This works a bit like a tapered cork for a bottle.
 The taper forces the male pipe threads to bite into the female pipe threads, helping seal the joint as you tighten the connection.

 Connecting hose threads to pipe threads: It is best to use a special adapter made to connect them.
 When you try to connect hose threads directly to pipe threads, it will start out fine and will seem like they fit.
 But once you get past a couple of full turns you will feel considerable resistance because the threads don’t match.
-Sometimes with plastic fittings they can be forced together, but most often if you do this the connection will leak (if you force them together there is a good chance of causing unrepairable damage!)
+Sometimes with plastic fittings, they can be forced together, but most often if you do this the connection will leak (if you force them together there is a good chance of causing unrepairable damage!)
 A trick that sometimes works for a quick fix when connecting a hose thread to a pipe thread is to put two washers in the joint rather than one.
 A much better way is to use a special adapter made for the conversion (see photos of adapters below.)

 Hose to pipe adapters: They make adapters that have hose threads on one side and pipe threads on the other.
 They are available in many combinations: male hose to male pipe, female hose to female pipe, as well as male to female versions.
 There are also versions that convert to 1/2″ pipe threads rather than 3/4″.
 Any good hardware store should have at least a couple of these combinations available.
-A good suggestion is to “mock up” your connections by screwing them together slightly in the hardware store before you buy the parts.
+A good suggestion is to “mock-up” your connections by screwing them together slightly in the hardware store before you buy the parts.
 That way you know they will fit.
 To help you read labels, common abbreviations used in hardware stores are: